 We offer an M.A. in History in several Faculty Expertise Areas.
 M.A. students can gain specialized skills in Digital History, the Teaching and Learning of History, or Law; we also offer a joint J.D.-M.A. degree with the Nebraska College of Law.
 You can supplement your historical study with interdisciplinary training in Women’s and Gender Studies, Ethnic Studies, Medieval and Renaissance Studies, Great Plains Studies, 19th-Century Studies, or International Human Rights and Diversity.
 The M.A. is also appropriate for those who wish to gain more preparation before applying for a History Ph.D.

-The following M.A. requirements were adopted on September 29, 2014 and will apply to students entering the program in Fall 2015 and thereafter.
+The following M.A. requirements were adopted on September 29, 2014 and apply to students entering the program in Fall 2015-Spring 2018; revised requirements and an updated graduate student handbook for Fall 2018 are in production.
 The complete 2015 Graduate Student Handbook is available online.
 Students who entered the program before 2015 may elect to follow this program or that listed in the 2009-2014 Graduate Handbook.

 36 credits of History or approved credit outside the History Department: